 Prerana Sangani, MD, November 17, 2020

 The simple answer is: we don’t know, but many scientists are calling for further research.
 Washington University School of Medicine in St. Louis announced in September it will be the clinical coordinating center for an international trial aimed at evaluating on a large scale whether the MMR vaccine can protect against COVID-19.
-Funded by an initiative launched by the Bill & Melinda Gates Foundation, with support from a number of public and philanthropic donors, the study will recruit front-line health-care workers in several countries including Canada, the US, Ghana, Ireland, South Africa, Uganda, the UK, Zambia and Zimbabwe.
-In many of these nations, there are relatively few health-care workers per capita, and protecting them from severe COVID-19 infection could provide a substantial public health benefit and help reduce community spread of the virus… Read more
+Funded by an initiative launched by the Bill & Melinda Gates Foundation, with support from a number of public and philanthropic donors, the study will recruit front-line health-care workers in several countries including Canada, the US, Ghana, Ireland, South Africa, Uganda, the UK, Zambia, and Zimbabwe.
+In many of these nations, there are relatively few health-care workers per capita, and protecting them from severe COVID-19 infection could provide a substantial public health benefit and help reduce the community spread of the virus… Read more

 Jennifer Abrams, MD, November 17, 2020

 If you have made it this far, time for a reward, something to lighten your day, and acknowledge the human spirit.
-Find some escape, or perhaps even inspiration, in this ever growing collection of works and perspectives gathered from around the world.
+Find some escape, or perhaps even inspiration, in this ever-growing collection of works and perspectives gathered from around the world.
 Please contact me directly if you have come across something that has lifted your heart today.
 Dr. Eric Weiss

 A Beautiful Moment Captured